VisionEval/OSwhitepaper/VEwhitepaper.md

 - **Funders** provide funding to support the development of the code and project administration, and may not be involved in the day-to-day of the project.
 - **Project Mangagement Committee** (PMC) members serve multiple roles.
 The PMC is composed of funders initially, and can include developers or committers in the future.
 As a group, the PMC provides oversight to the whole project.
 There is a PMC contractor, who acts as the lead organization to carry out the software development and administration, and is likely is the most active component of the Developer and Committer groups.

+ActivitySim has a detailed [decision-making](https://github.com/UDST/activitysim/wiki/Governance#decision-making) process, where the most common action (code change) requires no voting, with implicit approval unless a PMC member disagrees.
+This is also known as "lazy approval" or "lazy consensus", and has been used often in other open source projects (e.g., [Apache](https://forrest.apache.org/guidelines.html)).
+Another open source project ([`dash.js`](https://github.com/Dash-Industry-Forum/dash.js/wiki/Governance-model)) has written clearly why such implicit consensus is preferable for technical decisions:

+> <sub> The vast majority of decisions in an open source project are technical in nature and can therefore be driven by direct contributions to testing, feature management, documentation and code.
+All such decisions are cheap and easily reversible.
+We therefore make such decisions by "Lazy Consensus" - a process in which those with merit are trusted to "do the right thing".
+Non-technical decisions are often harder to reverse and are therefore made through "active consensus" - a process in which anyone can actively build consensus amongst those with merit. </sub>

 ActivitySim provides a useful model for VisionEval.
 Important decisions will include what the composition of the PMC or similar oversight group will be, what decision-making framework the PMC will follow, and how Committers and Developers will be designated.